ObolNetwork/charon/.github/ISSUE_TEMPLATE/bug_report.md

 Hey there!

-To help us tend to your issue faster, please search our currently open issues before submitting a new one.
+To help us lean forward your issue faster, please search through our currently open issues before submitting a new one.
-Existing issues often contain information about workarounds, resolution, or progress updates.
+Existing issues often contain information about workarounds, resolutions, or progress updates.

 ]-->